BeefreeSDK/beefree-sdk-assets-video/README.md

-# bee-video-icons
+# beefree-sdk-assets-video

-This repository includes all the icon sets available in the Video module of BEE Plugin.
+This repository includes all the icon sets available in the video content block of the Beefree SDK builder.

 ## light and dark icons

-The BEE Plugin page JSON contains the full path to the video icon within the module's `descriptor` inside of the `iconSrc` param.
+The Beefree SDK JSON contains the full path to the video icon within the module's `descriptor` inside of the `iconSrc` param.

     {
       "video": {